airmencoders/airmencoders.github.io/_posts/2022-02-07-digitize-tdd-workshop.md

 ---
 title:  "Test Driven Development Workshop with Digitize"
-categories: [digitize, tron, phoenix spark, learn, tdd, announcements, news]
+categories: [digitize]
-tags: [Digitize, Learn]
+tags: [Digitize, Learn, tron, phoenix spark, learn, tdd, announcements, news]
 ---

 Use test driven development to create a simple to-do application on a .mil domain with Digitize!